What Are the Low-Key Signs That Reveal a Person’s True Character?

 How to Use These Signs in Your Life

-You don’t have to keep a checklist with you, but begin to look for these low key signs in conversations.
+You don’t have to keep a checklist with you, but start looking for these low-key signs in conversations.
 Over time, make a mental note of trends.
 For instance, it’s a warning sign if someone is consistently nice to strangers yet unkind to you.
-They are probably trustworthy if they regularly arrive on time and fulfill their commitments.
+They are probably trustworthy if they regularly arrive on time and fulfil their commitments.
 Although they are not infallible, these indicators help you get a better sense of a person’s character.

 - Observe Over Time.
 Avoid making snap judgments based on a single encounter.
 Seek out recurring trends.